 KurocoFiles is an upload feature that can upload files from the management page.

-You can view the uploaded files from [Files] -> [KurocoFiles] on the management page.
+You can view the uploaded files from [File manager] -> [KurocoFiles] on the management page.

 KurocoFront is a static content hosting service that uses a CDN.